oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-browse-load-data.md

-# Browse and Load the additional data set
+# Browse and load the additional data set

 ## Introduction